"Holding Court" John A. Macdonald Statue

 Take it down!
 It's not history!

-by LFraser, over 3 years ago
+by LFraser, about 4 years ago

 Stop glorifying racists like John A Macdonald with public statues.